Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 1 : Experiments with Synthetic Data

 \subsection{Methods for Comparison}

-In order to conduct the sequential D-MDL algorithm, we employed the univariate Gaussian distribution whose probability density function is given by equation (\ref{gaussd}).
+In order to conduct the sequential D-MDL algorithm, we employed the univariate Gaussian distribution whose probability density function is given by (\ref{gaussd}).

-We employed three sequential change detection methods for comparison: \\ (1) {\em Bayesian online change point detection} (BOCPD)~\cite{adams}: A retrospective Bayesian online change detection method.
+We employed three change detection methods for comparison: \\ (1) {\em Bayesian online change point detection} (BOCPD)~\cite{adams}: A retrospective Bayesian online change detection method.
 It originally calculates the posterior of run length.
-We modified it to compute a change score by taking the expectation of the reciprocal of run length with respect to the posterior. \\ (2) {\em ChangeFinder} (CF)~\cite{ty2006}: A state-of-the-art method of abrupt change detection. \\ (3) {\em ADWIN2}~\cite{gavalda}: A change detection method with adaptive windowing. \\

-We conducted the sequential D-MDL algorithms with fixed window size in order to investigate their most basic performance in terms of the AUC metric.
+We modified it to compute a change score by taking the expectation of the reciprocal of run length with respect to the posterior. \\ (2) {\em ChangeFinder} (CF)~\cite{ty2006}: A state-of-the-art method of abrupt change detection. \\ (3) {\em ADWIN2}~\cite{gavalda}: A detection method with adaptive windowing. \\ \ We conducted the sequential D-MDL algorithms with fixed window size in order to investigate their most basic performance in terms of the AUC metric.
 The sequential D-MDL algorithm with adaptive windowing outputs the window size rather than the D-MDL values themselves, hence in order to evaluate the effectiveness of the magnitude of D-MDL, the sequential D-MDL with fixed windowing is a better target for the comparison.
-All of CF, BOCPD, and ADWIN2 had some parameters, which we determined from 5 sequences so that the AUC scores were made the largest.
+All of CF, BOCPD, and ADWIN2 had some parameters, which we determined from 5 training sequences so that the AUC scores were made the largest.